With so many types of leadership styles in nursing, you may find that your personal style embodies more than one!

 Last but not least, visionary leadership centers on motivation and encouragement.
 These forward-thinking leaders spend most of their time focused on the future potential their team can reach.

-By providing inspiration and guidance, visionary nursing leadership helps both employees and patients reach success.
+Similar to transformational leadership, a visionary leader provides inspiration and guidance to help each team member reach their desired goals.
+A visionary nurse manager helps both employees and patients reach success.
 This style is especially useful in cutting-edge medicine, new facilities and in research settings.

-We’ve broken down the nine most popular types of leadership styles in nursing:
+We’ve broken down the nine most popular and effective nurse leadership styles:

 As you can now see, there are a number of different leadership styles in nursing!

-No matter your style, good leadership comes down to providing support.
+No matter your style, effective leadership comes down to providing support.
 As a nurse, we know that’s something you can do exceptionally well.

 What type of leadership styles in nursing make the most sense to you?